Richard E. Killblane

 Richard Eldon Killblane (born April 15, 1955) is an American military historian, author and martial arts instructor.
 A West Point grad in 1979 and a graduate of the U.S. Army Ranger School.
-He has served in the U. S. Army and became an Intelligence Analyst in the 1st Special Forces Group, on Okinawa, Japan and was cross-trained onto a team as a demolitions man.
+He served as an enlisted man and officer in the U. S. Army in the infantry and Special Forces.
 Killblane is a veteran of Central American counter-insurgency and Operation Just Cause.
-He served as the Command Historian of the U.S. Army Transportation School at Fort Lee, Virginia for 18 years and traveled extensively in Iraq and Afghanistan to research convoy operations.
+He served as the Command Historian of the U.S. Army Transportation School at Fort Lee, Virginia for 19 years and traveled extensively in Iraq and Afghanistan to research convoy operations.
 He has published numerous articles and books on military history and is considered an authority on military convoy security.
-In 2003, Killblane co-authored The Filthy Thirteen: The True Story of the Dirty Dozen detailing the life and World War II 101st Airborne Division exploits of Jake McNiece.
+In 2003, Killblane co-authored, with Jake McNiece, The Filthy Thirteen: The True Story of the Dirty Dozen, detailing the life and World War II 101st Airborne Division exploits of McNiece.

 Military service

 Born in Kansas and raised in Oklahoma, Richard Killblane graduated from Ponca City High School in 1973.
-He enlisted in the U.S. Army in 1973 and became an Intelligence Analyst in the 1st Special Forces Group on Okinawa, Japan and was cross-trained onto a team as a demolitions man for one mission before his unit was inactivated.
+He enlisted in the U.S. Army in 1973 and became an Intelligence Analyst in the 1st Special Forces Group on Okinawa, Japan at the end of the Vietnam War and was cross-trained onto a team as a demolitions man for one mission before his unit was inactivated.
 He was selected to attend the U. S. Military Academy Preparatory School and then was appointed to West Point in 1975.
 He is a graduate of the U.S. Army Ranger School.